bamlab/adaptive_test/README.md

 Feedbacks, issues, contributions and suggestions are more than welcomed! 😁

-## 👉 About Bam
+## 👉 About Theodo apps

 We are a 100 people company developing and designing multiplatform applications with [React Native](https://www.bam.tech/expertise/react-native) and [Flutter](https://www.bam.tech/expertise/flutter) using the Lean & Agile methodology.
-To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact@bam.tech) or through or [contact form](https://www.bam.tech/contact)!
+To get more information on the solutions that would suit your needs, feel free to get in touch by [email](mailto://contact-apps@theodo.com) or through or [contact form](https://apps.theodo.com/contact)!

 We will always answer you with pleasure 😁